CaduBonon/NY-Cab-Fare-Prediction/README.md

 There are 4 main topics within this project:
 1. **Exploratory Data Analysis**, when we try to understand the nature of the data that we have and try to make sense of the possible paths to solve our problem
-2. **Hypothesys creation/testing**, when we, using the      nas quais, através do conhecimento advindo do cientista de dados ou de profissionais do ramo, junto com o conhecimento adquirido na exploração dos dados, geramos insights sobre o problema em questão e atestamos a veracidade/credibilidade de tais insights
+2. **Hypothesis creation/testing**, when we, using our previoulsy professional knowledge and also studying more about the problem and it's specific characteristics, come up with insights about the data and then evaluate if those insights make sense and are sustaneid when looking into the data.
-3. **Model creation**, etapa na qual escolhemos o modelo que melhor se adequa às características dos dados e possua melhor balanço entre explicabilidade e performance, dentro das necessidades do problema
+3. **Model creation**, whe we create our first model (our simplest model) etapa na qual escolhemos o modelo que melhor se adequa às características dos dados e possua melhor balanço entre explicabilidade e performance, dentro das necessidades do problema
-4. **Model perfomance validation**, na qual comparamos o resultado obtido com o modelo base apresentado na introdução e avaliamos os resultados finais
+4. **Model perfomance evaluation**, na qual comparamos o resultado obtido com o modelo base apresentado na introdução e avaliamos os resultados finais

 ## 1. Análise exploratória de dados